MedKhalil19/Robotics-Projects-/Fighter Robot /README.md

 ## 🧠 System Architecture

 ### 🔧 Hardware Components
-- STM32F103RCT6 microcontroller
+- Hoverboard motherboard (STM32-based)
-- Hoverboard (overboard) motors and wheels
+- Hoverboard motors and wheels
 - RC receiver & transmitter
 - Power management and regulation circuits
 - Combat robot chassis

 ### 💻 Software Components
-- STM32 firmware development
+- Modified STM32 firmware for robotic control
-- Motor control algorithms
+- Motor control algorithms adapted from hoverboard logic
-- RC signal decoding and processing
+- RC signal decoding and command mapping
-- Peripheral configuration using STM32Cube tools
+- STM32Cube tools for flashing and debugging

 ---

 ## ⚙️ How It Works
-1. The RC controller sends commands to the robot
+1. RC controller sends motion commands
-2. The RC receiver receives and decodes control signals
+2. RC receiver decodes and forwards signals to the STM32
-3. The STM32 processes inputs in real time
+3. Custom firmware processes RC inputs
-4. Motor control algorithms drive the hoverboard motors
+4. Modified motor control logic drives hoverboard motors
-5. Power management ensures stable and safe operation during combat
+5. Power management ensures stable operation under high load

+---

+## ⚠️ Project Note – Code Availability
+Due to an unexpected **data loss on the development laptop**, a significant portion of the original firmware and experimental code was deleted.
+Currently, **only three core source files remain available** in this repository.

+Despite this limitation, the remaining files reflect the **core control logic and system adaptation**, and the project documentation explains the overall architecture and development approach.